 Safely sharing the stories of Oak Park and River Forest

-We look forward to welcoming you back to Oak Park River Forest Museum for limited hours beginning July 8.
-For the remainder of 2020, the museum will be open to the public between 1 and 5 p.m.
+We look forward to welcoming you back to Oak Park River Forest Museum for limited hours beginning February 10, 2021.
+The museum will be open to the public between 1 and 5 p.m.
 Wednesdays through Saturdays.
 As Illinois and the Village of Oak Park move through the various phases of reopening, Oak Park River Forest Museum will adapt our operation to ensure the safety of staff, volunteers, and visitors.

 Here are some new procedures to be aware of before you visit:

 We ask that all visitors maintain proper social distancing of at least six feet away from others, and we have established a new route through the museum’s exhibits to facilitate that.
-Until at least September 1, the museum will not host any indoor public programming or events likely to attract more than 10 people.
+Until further notice, the museum will not host any indoor public programming or events likely to attract more than 10 people.

 Even with these restrictions, we expect our visitors to enjoy the many stories we have on display in our galleries, including the last few months of our exhibit “Open House: The Legacy of Fair Housing” and “Tarzan, Mars, and the Literary Worlds of Oak Park and River Forest.”
-We are also pleased that our new exhibit “First Girls: Trailblazing Girl Scouts in 1920s Oak Park and River Forest” will be ready to greet visitors when we reopen.
+And don't miss our new exhibits “First Girls: Trailblazing Girl Scouts in 1920s Oak Park and River Forest” and "From Tintypes to JPGs: A Brief History of Photographic Prints."

 We also look forward to helping researchers delve more deeply into primary sources about their homes, families, or other topics through our Fields Research Center.
 We ask that all researchers call ahead to make an appointment, and we encourage online payment of research and admission fees.
 Visit our online Museum Shop to purchase tickets on our website.